2024 CMS Summer Meeting

 15:30 - 16:00 Paul Lehmkuhl (Saskatchewan Polytechnic), A Lay of the Land: Mathematics Education in Saskatchewan, Financial numeracy: A path towards standardizing financial education, ARTS 202

-15:30 - 16:00 Sougata Mandal (Indian Institute of Technology), Symmetry Methods and Analytical Techniques for Nonlinear Partial Differential Equations, ARTS 109
+15:30 - 16:00 Gregory Reid (Western), Symmetry Methods and Analytical Techniques for Nonlinear Partial Differential Equations, Differential-Algebraic and Numerical-Geometric Algorithms for Symmetries of Differential Equations, ARTS 109

 15:30 - 16:00 Pawel Sarkowicz (University of Waterloo), Functional and Harmonic Analysis, Embeddings of unitary groups, ARTS 200